 GoodCarts

-If you’re looking for a free source of new traffic, coming from well-targeted audiences, GoodCarts might be an option worth exploring.
-The basic concept revolves around values-driven or sustainable brands being able to share post-purchase discount codes with the customers of similarly-positioned brands.
+If you’re looking for a free source of new traffic from well-targeted audiences, GoodCarts might be an option worth exploring.
+The basic concept revolves around values-driven or sustainable brands sharing post-purchase discount codes with the customers of similarly positioned brands.

 The result: free promotion with a mutually beneficial and reciprocal model.
-If you’re happy to collaborate with brands that are closely aligned but not in direct competition, GoodCarts represents a great way to help get the word out to new customers.
+If you’re happy to collaborate with brands that are closely aligned but not in direct competition, GoodCarts represents a great way to help reach new customers.

 Features